alxmcr/fe-todolist-ts-app/README.md

 # To-do list App

-This tool wants to help to people save your contacts and search them.
+This tool wants to help to people keep organized, register your daily tasks or activities.

 ## Features